tarunsachdeva/hover/README.md

 I don't have time to work on this anymore but if anyone wants to take over, feel free to fork.
 Not watching PR's.

 ✌🏽

+If you have any questions DM on [Twitter](https://www.twitter.com/tarunsachdeva)!